blablacar/dgr/README.md

 ## Comparison with alternatives

 ### CNT vs Dockerfiles

-A Dockerfile describes the steps to build the container
+A Dockerfile is purely configuration, describing the steps to build the container.
+It does not provide scripts levels, ending with very long bash scripting for the run option in the dockerfile.
+It does not handle configuration, nor build time nor at runtime.
+So users usually use sed in the bash script to replace parts of configuration.

 ### CNT vs acbuild